bcblevins/Vetra-App/notes/presentation-notes.md

    - User Icon (top right): User settings
    - VetRA Logo (top center): Return to Homepage
    - Bell Icon (top left): Notifications
-     - User sent notifications for new messages, lab results, and updates to refill requests.
+     - Notifications are created for new messages, new lab results, and updates to refill requests.
      - Each notification is clickable and will take the user to the relevant page.

 *(Click Portrait)*